Broomsedge Control

 Mow grass

-Once broomsedge has been eliminated from your property, you will need to implement some preventative measures which will ensure that this weed does not return.
+Once broomsedge has been eliminated from your property, you must implement some preventative measures to ensure that this weed does not return.

-• A lush and healthy lawn is less prone to invasion by the broomsedge plant.
-Broomsedge grass grows best in poor soil and disperses an allelopathic chemical that keeps wanted plants from growing.
+• A lush and healthy turf is less prone to invasion by the broomsedge plant.
+Broomsedge grows best in poor soil and disperses an allelopathic chemical that keeps wanted plants from growing.
 Properly fertilize your landscape at the best time recommended for your particular grass.

 • Mow your grass regularly and at the right height.
-Broomsedge thrives on sunlight so keeping a lush lawn shades out weed seeds which hinders the growth of the weed.
-Reseed thin patches of turf in the lawn as an effective means of Broomsedge control.
+Broomsedge thrives on sunlight, so keeping lush turf shades out weed seeds, hindering the weed's growth.
+Reseeding thin patches of turf is an effective means of broomsedge control.

 Key Takeaways